KaroLaunonen/a-maze/README.md

 finding and simple opponent AI.
 Unfortunately I have not had time to implement these.

 ## How
-The program was developed using Peter Dell's WUDSN IDE https://github.com/peterdell/wudsn-ide ASM variant used is MAD-Assembler: http://mads.atari8.info/mads_eng.html
+The program was developed using Peter Dell's WUDSN IDE https://github.com/peterdell/wudsn-ide
+ASM variant used is MAD-Assembler: http://mads.atari8.info/

+## Build
+Build obx object file using:
+`mads maze.asm`

 ##